ibmresilient/resilient-community-apps/app_host_files/convert-integration-to-app.md

 ### Prepare AppHost package

 #### Community/Supported App
-We currently have a branch on the resilient-community-apps repo which more than likely already has a Dockerfile ready for you.
-The branch for this is `INT-2163/dockerfile_final`
+A number of integrations in resilient-community-apps already have a Dockerfile ready for you.

-Alternatively a number of placeholder/starter files are available for the AppHost conversion and these are located on the `INT-2842/apphost_convert` branch.
+Alternatively a number of placeholder/starter files are available in this directory for the AppHost conversion.
 These files can be used with the `resilient-sdk package` command to prepare an App.

 To copy over the changes from the dockerfile branch to whatever branch you want to do the conversion on a script is provided in the `app_host_files` directory.